How to Create a QR Code for Payment (Step-by-Step Guide)

 Zelle QR Code Payment

 A widely used payment service in the United States also provides Zelle and QR code functionality.
-Users can generate a QR code within their banking app or Zele app.
+Users can generate a QR code within their banking app or Zelle app.
 By scanning the code, the payment person can send the money directly from their bank account to the receiver's account.
 It is handy for small businesses or individuals who want to avoid tackling cash but also do not want to rely on a third-party wallet.
 With the integration of Zel in several major banks, QR code payment in the U.S. has become even easier and safer to use.
+Learn more about Zelle QR Code

 Crypto Wallet QR Code Payment